 Responsibility for managing septic tank systems lies with the property owner.
 A properly managed septic tank system will assist in prolonging the life of the system and prevent it from premature failure resulting in a public health risk to the occupants and surrounding environment.

-As a preventative on-going maintenance measure, and to increase the life of the system, it is important that the septic tank be desludged once at least every three years.
+As a preventative ongoing maintenance measure, and to increase the life of the system, it is important that the septic tank be desludged once at least every three years.
 Failure to do so may cause failure of the system and be very costly to repair.
-Servicing your AWTS is essential to ensure that the system is wokring correctly and to also protect public and environmental Health as both are put at risk when systems fail.
+Servicing your AWTS is essential to ensure that the system is working correctly and to also protect public and environmental health as both are put at risk when systems fail.
 All treatment plants must be serviced by a qualified person every 3 months in accordance with the Certificate of Approval of the system.

 The system must not be altered or modified, except with the approval of the Council.
 An Application to install or alter a septic tank (PDF, 205 KB) must be obtained from Council before making any alterations to the system.